Kitware/dive/server/README.md

 * `scripts` has general command-line utilities
 * `dive_utils` is shared code between the above packages

+## Prerequisites

+Set up your system as described in the [Basic Deployment](https://kitware.github.io/dive/Deployment-Docker-Compose/)

 ## Development

+In development, the server and client are run in separate processes.
+In production, the client is built and bundled as static files into the server image.

 Install the development requirements